swisnl/filament-backgrounds/README.md

 }
 ```

-### Custom image provider
+### Use your own images

-You can use a different image provider by passing an instance of `ProvidesImages` to the `imageProvider` method on the plugin.
+You can use your own images by passing an instance of `MyImages` to the `imageProvider` method on the plugin.
+This provider allows you to specify a directory (inside your public directory) where your images are stored.
+The images will be randomly picked from this directory.
+You can also specify a cache time in seconds, so the images are not picked on every request.

 ```php
 use Swis\Filament\Backgrounds\FilamentBackgroundsPlugin;